The Stories We Are Told: The Thanksgiving Myth & Higher Education’s Responsibility For Its Undoing

 Photo via the United American Indians of New England of the National Day of Mourning Gathering at Cole’s Hill.
 Learn more about their work, and join in this year’s gathering, at http://www.uaine.org/.

-By Olivia Tencer and Melina Roise
+Written by: Olivia Tencer and Melina Roise

-The dichotomy between the National Day of Mourning for Indigenous peoples in the United States and the federal holiday of Thanksgiving, the celebration of Native and settler friendship, illuminates the harmful hypocrisies our nation and its institutions continue to uphold.
-The popular story of Thanksgiving narrates the first feast and the gesture of harmony and friendship between the gracious Wompanoag people who aided the starving English settlers shortly after their arrival on the Mayflower.
-While this story reflects a mythical history where Native peoples and settlers lived in harmonious union, National Day of Mourning event founder Wampanoag Wamsutta (Frank) James reflects back on his ancestors’ history, “this action [of support] by Massasoit [the Pokanoket Wampanoag leader] was perhaps our biggest mistake.
+The dichotomy between the National Day of Mourning and the federal holiday of Thanksgiving, celebrated as a day of Native and settler friendship, illuminates the harmful hypocrisies our nation and institutions continue to uphold.
+The popular story of Thanksgiving narrates the first feast between the Wompanoag people who aided English settlers shortly after their arrival on the Mayflower.
+National Day of Mourning event founder Wampanoag Wamsutta (Frank) James reflects back on his ancestors’ history, “this action [of support] by Massasoit [the Pokanoket Wampanoag leader] was perhaps our biggest mistake.
 We, the Wampanoag, welcomed you, the white man, with open arms, little knowing that it was the beginning of the end.”

-Currently, the Mashpee Wampanoag Tribe has an enrolled population of 2,600 (from 50,000 to 100,000 Wampanoag people before 1616).
-Despite this demographic decline, they are still here (Tirado).
-Kisha James, (Aquinnah Wampanoag/Oglala Lakota) granddaughter of Wamsutta Frank James, says, “When people perpetuate the myth of Thanksgiving they are not only erasing our genocide but also celebrating it.
+Currently, the Mashpee Wampanoag Tribe has an enrolled population of 3,200.
+Kisha James (Aquinnah Wampanoag/Oglala Lakota), granddaughter of Wamsutta Frank James, says, “When people perpetuate the myth of Thanksgiving they are not only erasing our genocide but also celebrating it.
 We did not simply fade into the background as Thanksgiving myth says, we have survived and thrived, we have persevered.
-The very fact that you are here is proof that we did not vanish” (Walker).The Mashpee Wampanoag Nation continues to prevail despite ongoing settler colonialism.
-While the Wampanoag Nation is frequently unnamed in the Thanksgiving myth and erased from American history books, the Mashpee Wampanoag Nation is actively revitalizing their language, continuing active self-governance as a federally recognized tribal nation and gaining 300 acres of land in 2015.
+The very fact that you are here is proof that we did not vanish” (Walker).
+The tribal website describes the tribe’s recognition history: the “Mashpee Wampanoag Tribe, also known as the People of the First Light, has inhabited present day Massachusetts and Eastern Rhode Island for more than 12,000 years.
+After an arduous process lasting more than three decades, the Mashpee Wampanoag were re-acknowledged as a federally recognized tribe in 2007.
+In 2015, the federal government declared 150 acres of land in Mashpee and 170 acres of land in Taunton as the Tribe’s initial reservation, on which the Tribe can exercise its full tribal sovereignty rights” (Mashpee Wampanoag Tribe).
+While the Wampanoag Nation is frequently unnamed in the Thanksgiving myth, the Nation is actively revitalizes language and continues active self-governance as a federally recognized tribal nation.

 Deloria (2019) writes that the work now is to demand “better and truer Indian histories and an accounting of the obligations that issue from them.”
-In the context of the creation of the Thanksgiving myth, it is urgent that higher education institutions actively correct past wrongs and confront the ongoing settler colonial violences perpetuated through false and exclusionary histories.
+In the context of the creation of the Thanksgiving myth, it is urgent that higher education institutions actively correct past wrongs and confront the ongoing settler colonial violences perpetuated through false and exclusionary narratives.

 Recommendations for further reading/listening:

 Brooks, Lisa Tanya.
 Our Beloved Kin: A New History of King Philip’s War.
-Yale University Press, 2018.
+Yale University

 The Mashpee Wampanoag Want You to Know the Full History Behind Thanksgiving.
 2021.
-All Things Considered.
-Washington, D.C: National Public Radio, Inc. (NPR).
+All

 Wisecup, Kelly, and Paula Peters.
 2021.
 “Telling Our Story: An Interview with Paula Peters.”
-Early American Literature 56 (1): 209–18. https://doi.org/10.1353/eal.2021.0013.

 Wilbur, Matika.
 2020.
 “ThanksTaking or ThanksGiving?”
-All My Relations Podcast. https://www.allmyrelationspodcast.com/post/thankstaking-or-thanksgiving
+All My Relations Podcast.

 • Share the real story of Thanksgiving with your family and friends.